Kyle-James-Vanburen/Angelos-Pizza-Dashboard/README.md

 • Leveraged Tableau's visualizations and slicer filters to create unique dashboards for each specific aspect.

 • Designed detailed visualizations including donut charts, bar charts, line charts, pie charts, and heat maps.

-I developed an inventory dashboard that has one color coded table visualization for showing the ingredient costs, quantity, and percent remaining.
-And a second table visualization for showing the top selling pizzas at the current time period of the day.

 ### Results: